jhpyle/docassemble/_docs/api.md

 info = r.json()
 {% endhighlight %}

+You can also pass the API key as a "bearer token":

+{% highlight bash %}
+curl -H "Authorization: Bearer H3PLMKJKIVATLDPWHJH3AGWEJPFU5GRT" http://localhost/api/list
+{% endhighlight %}

+Although "bearer tokens" normally expire after a period of time, and **docassemble** API keys do not, using **docassemble** API keys as "bearer tokens" is somewhat of a misnomer.
+However, passing a token as a "bearer token" is more of an accepted standard than using `X-API-Key` as a header, so you may find it easier to

 If you prefer, you can include the API key in a cookie called `X-API-Key`: